 How to Protect Your Employees, Customers, and Business Partners from Email Fraud

-Impostor email attacks that seek to defraud recipients through business email compromise (BEC) and credential phishing are becoming more sophisticated.
+Impostor email attacks that seek to defraud recipients through email fraud and credential phishing are becoming more sophisticated.
 Cybercriminals are progressively taking on more identities that are trusted by individuals within organizations.
 These threats have moved beyond “whaling” tactics, or CEO-to-CFO spoofing, and are now targeting individuals deeper within organizations and across various business units.
 Proofpoint’s own extensive research found that during each of the first two quarters of 2017, an average of 12 people were targeted by email fraud within any given organization.
 That’s a 50% increase over each of the previous quarters.

 Cybercriminals are also increasingly spoofing an organization’s trusted business partners or vendors.
 In fact, the same research demonstrates that companies with more complex supply chains (e.g. manufacturing) are targeted by email fraud more often.
 And the news headlines of recent partner spoofing attacks demonstrate the impact that a few highly targeted, socially engineered emails can make.
 These email attacks that often don’t include a malicious payload and bypass traditional security tools, end up in the inbox – leaving the unsuspecting victim as the organization’s last line of defense.